Modenas KR3: Background

+Development

-The KR team decided to move the base of operations to the "Motorsport Valley" in the United Kingdom where some Formula 1 and race car teams are based and began working together with Tom Walkinshaw Racing (TWR).
+The KR team decided to move the base of operations to Banbury, in the Motorsport Valley in the United Kingdom where some Formula 1 and race car teams are based, and began working together with Tom Walkinshaw Racing (TWR).

-They decided to create a unique three-cylinder, two-stroke, 500cc machine since the rules at the time gave three-cylinder machines a 10kg weight advantage over the usual four-cylinder bikes.
+They decided to create a unique three-cylinder, two-stroke, 500cc machine since the rules at the time gave three-cylinder machines a 15 kg weight advantage over the usual four-cylinder bikes (minimum weight of 115 kg instead of 130 kg).
 The idea was that the lower weight allowed the bike to be more agile and carry more speed mid-corner.
 This was also deemed as an advantage as the racetracks during this time had more corners than long straights for the four-cylinder machines to utilize, some examples being Shah Alam and Donington Park.
 However, they also were aware that a three-cylinder bike would make less horsepower compared to a four-cylinder one.
 To solve this problem, the team focused on improving volumetric efficiency (how much fuel-air mixture the engine could induct).

-The engine design was supervised by Bud Askland, the father of the team's manager Chuck Askland.
+The engine design was supervised by Warren Willing and Bud Aksland, the father of the team's manager Chuck Aksland, and was built by TWR.
 They created a 498cc engine with "square" dimensions i.e. same bore and stroke figures of 59.6 mm x 59.6 mm.
-The Vee-angle between the cylinders was set at nearly 180o with two cylinders down below and one up top.
+The Vee-angle between the cylinders was very wide set at 135° with two cylinders down below and one up top.
+The engine lacked a balance shaft with a view to improve efficiency and weight, however that feature caused severe vibrations.

 The frame was designed to give the bike better handling characteristics.
-The KR team worked with TWR and French chassis maker FTR, which resulted in an aluminium twin-spar "deltabox" frame that's smaller and lighter than conventional Japanese designs at the time.
+The KR team worked with chassis maker Fabrication Techniques, which resulted in an aluminium twin-spar "deltabox" frame that was reportedly smaller and lighter than conventional Japanese designs at the time.
 The headstock featured eccentric carriers which would allow adjustments of the steering's rake angle and trail.
 There were also eccentric carriers in the swingarm mount which were created to adjust the height of the swingarm pivot.
 These were completely new and unheard of at the time.
 Even the fueling system was ahead of its time, the team adopting electronic carburetors without float bowls which used ducted air to atomize the fuel, much like a fuel-injection system.
 KR hoped that such a setup would avoid the fuel from emulsifying from intense vibrations.
 Arrow made an exhaust system for the engine.
-The result of this was an engine that produced 160 hp in the early years, and the team went on to improve the engine, producing 180 hp in 2002.
+The result of this was an engine that produced 160 hp in the early years.
 The bodywork was designed in such a way that it would wrap tightly around the frame for a smaller frontal profile.
 Consequently, the radiator was moved to under the seat where ducts supplied cooling air to it.